Victoria Park, Leicester: Facilities

 It has facilities for various sports, including tennis, basketball, bowls, croquet, football and cricket.
 A skate park has recently been added, and there is an adventure playground for young children.
-The majority of the park is level, open grassland and the largest space in particular is sometimes used as a venue for outdoor events – in recent years these have included BBC Radio 1's One Big Sunday, the Leicester Caribbean Carnival, Leicester Pride and the Summer Sundae music festival.
+The majority of the park is level, open grassland and the largest space in particular is sometimes used as a venue for outdoor events – in recent years these have included BBC Radio 1's One Big Sunday, the Leicester Caribbean Carnival, Leicester Pride and the Summer Sundae music festival, and BBC Radio 2 in the Park.
 Kasabian also had a sell out concert here with 50,000 tickets sold.
 A pavilion provides sports changing facilities, and is also the site of a cafe.

 Landmarks

 The park is home to two memorials.
 The Arch of Remembrance, a quadrifrons arch, was designed by Edwin Lutyens and built in 1923, to commemorate the dead of the First World War.
 The memorial, a Grade I listed building, stands at the top of an ornamental walkway ("Peace Walk") with gates (also by Lutyens) opening on to University Road.
 A smaller memorial near the cafe commemorates the American 82nd Airborne Division, stationed in Leicester prior to D-Day.
 The gates and lodges on the London Road side of the park were also designed by Lutyens and built in 1930.